-- 8. The command assigns an inventory board to inventory and store the Sailor's personal effects, if those effects are on government property.
-The command should work closely with the assigned CACO and Navy Casualty to establish the person eligible to receive effects (PERE) and next steps regarding the return of personal property. - 9.
-The CACO attends the Sailor's funeral. - 10.
+- 9. The CACO attends the Sailor's funeral, if local. - 10.
 The command may schedule a memorial service for the Sailor.
-If so, the CACO helps family members with travel arrangements to and from this event. - 11.
-When Navy Casualty completes the benefits package (within 10 days of the initial PCR), each CACO schedules a visit with their assigned NOK to review the package and assist with the completion of paperwork. - 12.
+If so, the command ensures all eligible family members are invited to attend and coordinates travel arrangements with the CACO and Navy Casualty. - 11.
+When Navy Casualty completes the benefits package (within 10 business days of the initial PCR), each CACO schedules a visit with their assigned NOK to review the package and assist with the completion of paperwork. - 12.
 The CACO introduces the NGS Program to Survivors within 21 days after the Sailor's death and communicates with the installation NGS coordinator (INGSC) to plan an appropriate introduction of the coordinator to the family.
 The INGSC will contact the Survivors and offer support as needed. - 13.
 The CACO formally transfers the case to NGS once the CACO/FHS RPM determines CACO duties to be complete.